Queen Elizabeth 2: Machinery

 Queen Elizabeth 2's original funnel, removed while being re-engined; some of its panels were recycled to create QE2's new funnel.
 Her old fixed-pitch propellers are visible in the lower left of the photo.

 Queen Elizabeth 2 was originally fitted out with a steam turbine propulsion system using three Foster Wheeler E.S.D II boilers, which provided steam for the two Brown-Parsons turbines.
 The turbines were rated with a maximum power output figure of 110000 shp (normally operating at 94000 hp) and coupled via double-reduction gearing to two six-bladed fixed-pitch propellers.

 The steam turbines were plagued with problems from the time the ship first entered service and, despite being technically advanced and fuel-efficient in 1968, her consumption of 600 tons of fuel oil every twenty-four hours was more than expected for such a ship by the 1980s.
-After seventeen years of service, the availability of spare parts was becoming difficult due to the outdated design of the boilers and turbines and the constant use of the machinery which was mainly due to Cunard's cost-saving deletion of the originally planned 4th boiler while the ship was still on the drawing board.
+The ship was originally planned to have a fourth boiler, but this had been omitted to reduce costs.
+After seventeen years her steam turbines had transported her 2622858 mi in 18 years.
+Constant use of the three boilers and machinery led to spare parts often being required, with supply becoming increasingly difficult due to the age of the design of the boilers and turbines.

-The shipping company decided that the options were to either do nothing for the remainder of the ship's life, re-configure the existing engines, or completely re-engine the vessel with a modern, more efficient and more reliable diesel-electric powerplant.
-Ultimately it was decided to replace the engines, as it was calculated that the savings in fuel costs and maintenance would pay for themselves over four years while giving the vessel a minimum of another twenty years of service, whereas the other options would only provide short-term relief.
-Her steam turbines had taken her to a record-breaking total of 2,622,858 miles in 18 years.
+The shipping company decided that the options were to do nothing for the remainder of the ship's life, re-configure the existing engines, or completely re-engine the vessel with a modern, more efficient and more reliable diesel-electric power plant.
+Replacement was chosen, calculating that the savings in fuel and maintenance costs would pay for the works within four years and give the vessel at least twenty more years of service, whereas the other, cheaper, options would only provide short-term relief.